hotwords123/parabox/README.md

 ## Acknowledgements

 - [Patrick Traynor](https://cwpat.me/about), for designing and developing the awesome game
-- [Patrick's Parabox Walkthrough - All Levels](https://steamcommunity.com/sharedfiles/filedetails/?id=2786724419), where I have taken the solutions to all vanilla levels (some are revised for horizontal flips)
+- [Patrick's Parabox: Direction Input Walkthrough and Achievement Guide - All Levels](https://steamcommunity.com/sharedfiles/filedetails/?id=2786724419), where I have taken the solutions to all vanilla levels (some are revised for horizontal flips)
 - [ChatGPT](https://chat.openai.com/), for writing the README